awsdocs/amazon-cognito-developer-guide/doc_source/revocation-endpoint.md

 #### Request parameters in body<a name="revocation-request-parameters-body"></a>

 *token*
 The refresh token that the client wants to revoke\.
-The request also revokes all access tokens that Amazon Cognito issued from this refresh token\.
+The request also revokes all access tokens that Amazon Cognito issued with this refresh token\.
 Required\.

 *client\_id*